hphelion/documentation/moonshot/prepare.faqs.md

 HP Cloud OS for Moonshot provides the foundation for the HP Cloud common architecture enabling enterprise customers to accelerate hybrid delivery &amp; accelerate business outcomes.

-## Where can I order and license HP Cloud OS for Moonshot?
+## How do I order and license HP Cloud OS for Moonshot?

 For information, see [How to order and license HP Cloud OS for Moonshot](/cloudos/moonshot/prepare/order-license/).